ngandrass/truenas-spindown-timer/README.md

 Options:
   -q           : Quiet mode.
 Outputs are suppressed if flag is present.
   -v           : Verbose mode.
-Prints additonal information during execution.
+Prints additional information during execution.
   -d           : Dry run.
 No actual spindown is performed.
   -m           : Manual mode.
 If this flag is set, the automatic drive detection
                  is disabled.